Spectral scheme for an energetic Fokker-Planck equation with $\kappa$-distribution steady states: Numerical simulations

 \subsection{Numerical results obtained with our spectral methods}

-Let us investigate now the numerical results obtained for the resolution of the previously introduced problem \eqref{FP_num}-\eqref{iii} with both spectral methods, namely the {\it RC}-scheme presented in Section \ref{SEC3} as well as the {\it GS}-scheme designed in Section \ref{SEC4}.
-The solution $f(t,v)$ of this problem is approximated by one of the two following truncated series (corresponding to the two different basis-sets, introduced previously)
+Let us investigate now the numerical results obtained for problem \eqref{FP_num}-\eqref{iii} with both spectral methods, the {\it RC}-scheme presented in Section \ref{SEC3} and the {\it GS}-scheme designed in Section \ref{SEC4}.
+The solution $f(t,v)$ of this problem is approximated by one of the two following truncated series (corresponding to the two different basis-sets previously introduced)

-with ${\tilde N_{RC}}=N_{RC}/2$, ${\mathfrak a}_{2k}(t)$ resp. $\alpha_k(t)$ being solutions of the linear systems \eqref{L_syst} for the {\it RC}-scheme resp. system \eqref{ODE} for the {\it GS}-scheme, solved via a first-order implicit Euler-scheme.
-A second-order Crank-Nicolson scheme could be used to improve the accuracy.
-Let us remark that in the asymptotic limit $t \rightarrow \infty$ the steady state needs for the {\it RC}-scheme $N_{\textrm{RC}}+1=\kappa$ terms (rightly only half of them), whereas the {\it GS}-scheme requires only one term, thus $N_{\textrm{GS}}=0$.
-The parameters used for all the following simulations are summarized in Table \ref{tab1}.
-The initial condition we choose here is again the two-bump distribution defined in \eqref{iii}, its time-evolution being similar to the one plotted on the left of Fig. \ref{INIT}.
+where ${\tilde N_{RC}}=N_{RC}/2$ and $N_{RC},\,N_{GS}$ are given in Table \ref{tab1}, whereas the spectral coefficients ${\mathfrak a}_{2k}(t)$ (resp. $\alpha_k(t)$) are solutions of the linear systems \eqref{L_syst} (resp. \eqref{ODE}) for the {\it RC}-scheme (resp. {\it GS}-scheme), solved via a first-order implicit Euler-method.
+We omitted for simplicity reasons to index the functions $f_{RC}$ and $f_{GS}$ by the truncation index.
+Let us recall that in the asymptotic limit $t \rightarrow \infty$ the steady state needs for the {\it RC}-scheme ${\kappa+1 \over 2}$ terms, thus ${\tilde N_{RC}}={\kappa-1 \over 2}$, whereas the {\it GS}-scheme requires only one term, thus $N_{\textrm{GS}}=0$.
+The initial condition we choose is again the two-bump distribution given in \eqref{iii}, its time-evolution being similar to the one plotted on the left of Fig. \ref{INIT}.